ScalaCrypto/cryptic/README.md

 "scalacrypto" %% "crypto-javax" % "1.0.0"
 ```

-To encrypt with EC
+To encrypt with Elliptic Curve, ECIES

 ```sbt
 "scalacrypto" %% "crypto-bouncycastle" % "1.0.0"
 ```

-Select codec one of
+Use the default codec for scala types or select one of

 ```sbt
 "scalacrypto" %% "codec-chill" % "1.0.0"